Healthcare and medical care

 The aim has been to centralise the treatment of foreigners in specific units.
 You can obtain medical services and treatment as well as guidance in serious illness or accident situations through the Asistur service.

 Hotels in some tourist resorts have their own medical services.
-International Servimed clinics provide urgent treatment.
+International Servimed clinics provide also urgent treatment.
 These clinics are located in tourist resorts around the island.
-For example, the international clinic in Guardalavaca is open 24 hours a day.
 The Cira Garcia Hospital in turn offers hospital care to foreign patients in Havana.

 Charges for doctors’ fees, clinic visits and medicines are usually settled in cash.
 Keep all receipts you receive.
 You can claim reimbursements from your insurance company retrospectively on submission of receipts.